eonurk/CNN-KAN/README.md

 # CNN + KAN
-Single epoch CNN+KAN trial with 96% accuracy.
-You could give it a shot with the Colab link.
+Single epoch CNN+KAN trial on MNIST with 96% accuracy.
+You could give it a shot with the Notebook or via the [Colab](https://colab.research.google.com/drive/1eMnGUOYeoShR7n1KkLgTt985qtursDY6#scrollTo=QaUPxiJleN-D) link.

 ## Remarks
 * Loss is very unstable.